Author: Neil A Forbes BVetMed Dip ECAMS FRCVS; Great Western Exotic Vets; Swindon, United Kingdom

 Voluntary ingestion is the preferred and optimal solution, so long as the bird will take sufficient volumes of appropriate food to meet its needs.
 No doubt all readers will be familiar with the principles.
 A dehydrated bird should not be fed until rehydration has been effected.

-Tube feeding is a long-standing and well recognized technique which has saved many thousands of sick raptors.
+Tube feeding is a long-standing and well-recognized technique that has saved many thousands of sick raptors.
 The technique is employed when a bird is not willing to eat, eat enough, or take its medication.
 So long as the bird is strong enough to maintain its head above the level of the crop and can pass a liquid form of diet through the intestinal tract without vomiting, then this form of forced nutrition works very well.

 During ingluviotomy tube placement, a 5-6 Fr feeding tube is surgically advanced from a surgical opening in the crop wall, via the distal esophagus to the mid-proventricular region.
 Where the tube exits the crop it is sewn in place and the syringe attachment end is then sewn to the bird’s back (Huynh 2012).
 The technique is invaluable with head, neck or crop trauma, such that normal feeding is impaired, or where supplementary feeding or liquid medication is anticipated to be required for a protracted period, especially in well trained or imprint falcons.
 In such cases, the bird will typically remain standing unrestrained on block or glove, whilst food is administered via the tube (Fig 2).